Settings & Notifications

 <Accordion title="Top up on Create Borrow Offer">

-When enabled, the app automatically deposits the required **collateral** from your main wallet into your escrow when you create a borrow offer.
+The app automatically deposits the required collateral from your main wallet into your escrow when you create a borrow offer.
+Once this toggle becomes active, disabling it will let you fund the escrow manually instead.

 </Accordion>